-Growing lavender is not difficult, even for those with less than prime conditions.
+Growing lavender in Maryland is not difficult, even for those with less than prime conditions.
 By selecting the right variety for your area, you can easily grow masses of the fragrant, perennial herb for years to come.
 When we see a plant die off, we simply replace it with a new plant and make note of what works and what doesn’t.

 There are over 200 varieties of Lavender.

 Lavender flourishes in arid climates.
 In the Mediterranean where the climate is sunny and dry, and in the rocky soil of English gardens.
 Two varieties that are hardy enough to grow anywhere are English Lavender (Lavandula angustifolia) “Hidcote Blue” and “Munstead”.
 It’s always an adventure to try new varieties and see what grows the best with the least amount of time and effort.

 Considerations when growing lavender.